arimaqz/subexec-generator/README.md

-# Substring Execution
+# Token Execution
-Substring execution is a method of execution where the command is put together using a list of characters.
+Token execution is a method of execution where the command is put together using a list of characters.

 ## Usage
 ```